johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-27-azure-container-apps-build-and-deploy-with-bicep-and-github-actions/index.md

 hide_table_of_contents: false
 ---

 Azure Container Apps are an exciting way to deploy containers to Azure.
 This post shows how to build and deploy a simple web application to Azure Container Apps using Bicep and GitHub Actions.
-It follows on from the [previous post](../2021-12-19-azure-container-apps-bicep-and-github-actions/index.md) which deployed infrastructure and a "hello world" container, this time introducing the building of your container and storing it in the [GitHub container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
+It follows on from the [previous post](../2021-12-19-azure-container-apps-bicep-and-github-actions/index.md) which deployed infrastructure and a "hello world" container, this time introducing the building of a container and storing it in the [GitHub container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).

 ![title image reading "Azure Container Apps: build and deploy with Bicep and GitHub Actions" with the Bicep, Azure Container Apps and GitHub Actions logos](title-image.png)

 ## The containerised convent

 I learn the most about a technology when I'm using it to build something.
-I have an aunt that's a nun, and long ago she persuaded me to build her convent a website.
+It so happens that I have an aunt that's a nun, and long ago she persuaded me to build her convent a website.
+I'm a good nephew and I complied.
 Since that time I've been merrily overengineering it for fun and non-profit.

 My aunts website is a node app that is containerised and runs on [Azure App Service Web App for Containers](https://azure.microsoft.com/en-gb/services/app-service/containers/).
 Given that it is already in a container, this makes it a great candidate for porting to Azure Container Apps.